just-a-it-techguy/cybersec-linux-cmdlinehacker-chapter1/README.md

 # cybersec-linux-cmdlinehacker
 Cyber security command line hacker tutorial course as done by ITSteve

-This is nmy Journy through the Linux fundamentals in command line i am creating this to keep track of learning and have version control on notes etc
+This is my Journy through the Linux fundamentals in command line i am creating this to keep track of learning and have version control on notes etc